kevinkietly/bdgtr/README.md

-# Budget Planner
+# BDGTR

-Budget Planner is an application that helps you create budgets and track your spending.
-I am designing it for people with financial goals.
-This project is of interest to me because many budgeting applications require a subscription to access certain features.
-Not everyone with financial goals has the money to pay for subscriptions, so I want to develop a free application with these features.
+BDGTR is a personal finance application that helps you create budgets and track your spending.

 ## Features

 Create **unlimited**:
 * accounts
 * budgets
-* custom categories
+* categories
 * transactions

 View:

-* all budgets
-* total spending
+* account dashboard
 * budget breakdown
 * transaction history

 ## User Stories

-* As a user, I want to be able to create an account
-* As a user, I want to be able to save my account to file
+As a user, I want to be able to:
+* sign up for an account
-* As a user, I want to be able to sign in to my account (load from file)
+* sign in to my account (load from file)
+* save my changes to file
-* As a user, when I select the quit option from the application menu, I want to be reminded to save changes to file and have the option to do so or not
+* have the option to save my changes to file when I quit the application
-* As a user, I want to be able to add a budget to my account
+* add a budget to my account
-* As a user, I want to be able to delete a budget from my account
+* delete a budget from my account
-* As a user, I want to be able to select a budget and add a category to that budget
+* select a budget and add a category to that budget
-* As a user, I want to be able to select a budget and delete a category from that budget
+* select a budget and delete a category from that budget
-* As a user, I want to be able to select a category in a budget and add a transaction to that category
+* select a category in a budget and add a transaction to that category
-* As a user, I want to be able to select a category in a budget and delete a transaction from that category
+* select a category in a budget and delete a transaction from that category
-* As a user, I want to be able to view my total spending and how much I have left to spend in a budget
+* view my account dashboard
+* view the breakdown of a budget
+* view my transaction history